minerkid08/DynamicOpmodeLoader/README.md

 # FTC Dynamic Opmode Loader

-A library for controling your robot with the lua programming language allowing for significantly faster upload times.
+A library for controlling your robot with the lua programming language allowing for significantly faster upload times.

 # Installation